Being COVID-19 Positive

 Test to Treat Program

-You can also contact the Health Department at 410-313-6284 for additional guidance regarding your quarantine or isolation.
+You can also contact the Health Department at 410-313-6284 for additional guidance regarding the precautions you should take.

 Title